 Working isn’t fun, mommy!
 I wanna just coodeee!
 And moneeyyy!

-Code/business world view can be amplified by natural protection to stay in the comfort zone, and that the own way to solve problems is always the correct one.
+‘Coders vs business’ world view can be amplified by natural protection to stay in the comfort zone, by both coders and business people.

 Every coder is the same

 Another reason to believe “code” is a cure to everything is thinking that every developer is the same, so adding more developers will produce more “cure” (more code).

 Assembly line workers comparison was often a conclusion in the discussion at You Are Not Paid to Write Code on Hacker News.